-All about Universities abroad
+All About Universities

 Author_Image

-172 views
+7.2k views

 Table of Contents

-• Incredibly Diverse: UK is home to people from different countries and cultures.
+• Incredibly Diverse: The UK is home to people from different countries and cultures.
 This shows international students could have the opportunity to learn more about their diverse cultures and make connections with people across the world.
-Also, while living in different cities, you will likely be able to stay close to their cultures, attend their community events etc.
+Also, while living in different cities, you will likely be able to stay close to their cultures, attend their community events, etc.

-• Low Cost of Living: You will also find the cheapest student accommodation UK, as some of its cities are also well known for its affordable housing and low cost of living.
+• Low Cost of Living: You will also find the cheapest student accommodation UK, as some of its cities are also well known for their affordable housing and low cost of living.
 Based on the website Numbeo, the cost of living in UK cities is about 40.47% lower than in the USA.
-Also, the daily expenses like eatables, groceries etc are about 21.11% less.
+Also, the daily expenses like eatables, groceries, etc are about 21.11% less.
 Some of the universities also offer scholarships to international students.

 Now that we know some of the benefits of studying in UK.
 Let's now have a look at the cheapest city to study in UK:

-Cheapest places to live in UK for students are based on two substantial factors, the tuition fees of their universities and the living expenses incurred in that particular city.
-Not only are those cities home of some well-reputed universities, but they are also known for offering quality education and great employability rates.
-To help you familiarise yourself with these cities, here we have curated a list of some affordable cities in UK for international students:
+The cheapest places to live in the UK for students are based on two substantial factors, the tuition fees of their universities and the living expenses incurred in that particular city.
+Not only are those cities home to some well-reputed universities but they are also known for offering quality education and great employability rates.

 Let's have a look deeper at each of these cheapest student cities UK for students: